Kruptein/PlanarAlly/CONTRIBUTING.md

 ### The result

-To actually view and interact with the result whether you use the development or the production version you simply need to browse to your localhost at port 8000 (by default).
+To actually view and interact with the client app regardless of if you use the development or the production version.
+You will need to browse to your localhost at port 8000 (by default).

 # Translation